Text-Fabric dataset of the Greek New Testament, based on the Nestle 1904 (7th printing) edition.

 These characters can be used directly to build queries without the need to look up Unicode codepoints.

-There are some differences in Unicode encoding between the base features and certain add-on BOL features, particularly concerning homoglyphs—characters that look identical or very similar but have different Unicode values.
+There are some differences in Unicode encoding between the base features and certain add-on BibleOL features, particularly concerning homoglyphs—characters that look identical or very similar but have different Unicode values.
 These subtle differences can be difficult to spot on screen.
 However, using a small Python script, these distinctions can be revealed, such as in the word θεὸς in Romans 1:19.
+This following code snippet identifies the Unicode code points for each character in that word.

 for char in item: # stores the unicode encoded string